ericndoria/AML2019Group14/README.md

 ![alt text](GD_graph_pv.png)

 The above graph shows that as step size increases, the number of steps to convergence also increases.
+On carrying out a brute force search of the minimum, we determined that the minimum loss is 1.047e-20 which occurs at min x_1 = 5.116e-11 and min x_2 =  5.116e-11.

+With the smallest step size considered (5*1e-5), the minimum loss derived was 3.152e-12 while with the largest step size (1e-3), the minimum loss derived was 3.142e-12.
+This does not reflect the global minimum and thus plain vanilla GD may not be the ideal method of obtaining the global minimum.

+The graphic below illustrates the path followed by gradient descent.
+On arriving at one of the proximate mimimas, the process breaks.
+This problem can however be solved by Momentum or NAG.

-*2. Comparison of Plain Vanilla GD with Momentum and NAG* The graph below compares the performance of the 3 variants of GD being considered.
+*2. Comparison of Plain Vanilla GD with Momentum and NAG*

+The graph below compares the performance of the 3 variants of GD being considered.

 ![alt text](GD_graph.png)